Nazca lines: Rediscovery

 The discovery of two new small figures was announced in early 2011 by a Japanese team from Yamagata University.
 One of these resembles a human head and is dated to the early period of Nazca culture or earlier.
 The other, undated, is an animal.
 The team has been conducting fieldwork there since 2006, and by 2012 has found approximately 100 new geoglyphs.
-In March 2012, the university announced that it would open a new research center at the site in September 2012, related to a longterm project to study the area for the next 15 years.
+In March 2012, the university announced that it would open a new research center at the site in September 2012, related to a long-term project to study the area for the next 15 years.

 A June 2019 article in Smithsonian magazine describes recent work by a multi-disciplinary team of Japanese researchers who identified or re-identified some of the birds depicted.
 They note that birds are the animals most frequently depicted in the Nazca geoglyphs.
 The team believes that some of the bird images that previous researchers assumed to be indigenous species more closely resemble exotic birds found in non-desert habitats.
 They speculated that "The reason exotic birds were depicted in the geoglyphs instead of indigenous birds is closely related to the purpose of the etching process."

 The discovery of 143 new geoglyphs on the Nazca Pampa and in the surrounding area was announced in 2019 by Yamagata University and IBM Japan.
 One of these was found by using machine learning-based methods.

 Lines forming the shape of a cat were discovered on a hill in 2020.
 The figure is on a steep slope prone to erosion, explaining why it had not previously been discovered until archaeologists carefully studied the image.
 Drones are revealing sites for further research.

 The number of known Nazca geoglyphs amounted to 358 in 2022.
 Drones now are being used to assist the anthropologists researching the area and are expected to enable them to discover many more.

+2024 AI-assisted discoveries

+In 2024, a team of archaeologists from the Yamagata University's Nazca Institute, in collaboration with IBM Research, used artificial intelligence (AI) to discover 303 previously unknown geoglyphs depicting parrots, cats, monkeys, killer whales, and even severed heads near the Nazca Lines in Peru.

+The field survey took place between September 2022 and February 2023 and was conducted on foot for ground truthing under the permission of the Peruvian Ministry of Culture.
+It required 1,440 labor hours and resulted in 303 newly confirmed figurative geoglyphs.
+The 1,309 candidates with high potential were further sorted into three ranks.
+A total of 1,200 labor hours were spent screening the AI-model geoglyph candidate photos.